 The primary instrument channel is a permanent, fixed channel and located at the approximate locations shown on Attachment 1.
-The primary instrument channel will provide level indication through the use of Guided Wave Radar (GWR) technology using the principle of Time Domain Reflectometry (TDR).
+The primary instrument channel will provide level indication through the use of Guided Wave Radar (GWR) technology.
 The instrument provides a single continuous span from above Level 1 to within 1 foot of the top of the spent fuel racks.